Gomuro/DailyQuestApp/README.md

 3. Sync project with Gradle files

+4. Set up your OpenAI API key:

+   - Copy `gradle.properties.template` to `gradle.properties`
+   - Replace `"your_api_key_here"` with your actual OpenAI API key
+   - Note: `gradle.properties` is ignored by git to keep your API key secure

-4. Run the app on your device or emulator
+5. Run the app on your device or emulator

 ## 🏗️ Architecture